alefais/windflow-applications/WordCount/README.md

 # Compile and run WordCount

 ## Compile
-From inside the root directory `WordCount` run `make` in order to compile the tests (at the end of the compilation, the executable file can be found in `WordCount/bin`).
+From inside the root directory `WordCount/` run `make` in order to compile the tests (at the end of the compilation, the executable file can be found in `WordCount/bin`).

 ## Run
 WordCount application can be run passing some arguments:<ul><li>`--nsource` source parallelism degree</li><li>`--nsplitter` line splitter node parallelism degree</li><li>`--ncounter` word counter node parallelism degree</li><li>`--nsink` sink parallelism degree</li><li>`--rate` source generation rate (-1 to generate at the max possible rate)</li></ul> Instead of specifying the parallelism degree for each single node, it's possible to use `--pardeg` parallelism degree in order to assign the same parallelism degree to all the nodes in the topology.